cameron314/concurrentqueue/README.md

 ## Basic use

 The entire queue's implementation is contained in **one header**, [`concurrentqueue.h`][concurrentqueue.h].
 Simply download and include that to use the queue.
+The blocking version is in a separate header, [`blockingconcurrentqueue.h`][blockingconcurrentqueue.h], that depends on the first.
-The implementation makes use of certain key C++11 features, so it requires a fairly recent compiler (e.g. VS2013 or g++ 4.8; note that g++ 4.6 has a known bug with `std::atomic` and is thus not supported).
+The implementation makes use of certain key C++11 features, so it requires a fairly recent compiler (e.g. VS2013+ or g++ 4.8; note that g++ 4.6 has a known bug with `std::atomic` and is thus not supported).
-The code itself is platform independent.
+The algorithm implementations themselves are platform independent.

 Use it like you would any other templated queue, with the exception that you can use it from many threads at once :-)